-Awarding Body: OCR

-Specification numbers: H173 (AS) H573 (A2)
+Awarding Body: OCR Specification numbers: H173 01/02/02 (AS) H573 01/02/03 (A Level)

-It is advisable that students should have followed the GCSE Religious Studies full course and achieved at least a grade 6.
-Students who studied short-course Religious Studies may also consider this option.
+We strongly recommend that students will have studied GCSE Religious Studies full or short course and achieved at least a grade 6.
+However, students who have not taken GCSE RS, but are interested in doing it as an A Level will need to have achieved a grade 6 in a comparable Humanities subject, for example History.
 The subject is available to students of any religious persuasion, or of none.